New

 In this blog post we just shared an example of what you can do by combining cost data with your infrastructure state/metadata synced by CloudQuery.
 The number of use cases around cost (aka "FinOps" :) ) is really infinite and it all depends on what you are trying to achieve and optimize for.

 We hope you enjoyed this tutorial and found it useful.
-If you have any questions or feedback, please reach out to us on Discord or Twitter.
+If you have any questions or feedback, please reach out to us on our Community or Twitter.